 The yacht-segment posture is structured around three workflows.
 First, season-long owner retainer — dedicated chauffeur for the December-through-March season, with the chauffeur on standby for marina pickups against the owner’s captain’s clearance call and on retainer for owner-residence and Aventura-jewelry-district routing between marina days.
 Second, charter-broker single-booking dispatch — coordinated through the major Miami charter brokerages with marina-credentialed Escalade and Sprinter inventory dispatched against the captain’s clearance call.
 Third, airport-and-FBO routing for the MIA and FLL pattern, with the operator’s chauffeur roster’s MIA and FLL FBO experience anchoring the routing decision for private-aviation departures.

-Carey International, the worldwide-network operator with a Miami affiliate fleet, anchors the principal-collector retainer specialist position in this index.
+Carey International, the worldwide-network operator with a Miami affiliate fleet, anchors the eighth position as the principal-collector retainer specialist among the genuine operators in this index.
 Carey’s structural posture — independent worldwide network model with Miami affiliate coverage — is the closest match in the market for owner principals who book the Miami marina-to-airport leg as one stop in a longer cross-city circuit, with the principal arriving from a prior Carey booking in New York, London, or Monaco and continuing on to a subsequent Carey booking after the Miami yacht segment.

 The yacht-segment posture is anchored on three workflows.
 First, principal-collector retainer continuity — Carey’s worldwide-network model is structurally optimized for owners whose retainer relationship needs to follow them across cities and across the Mediterranean-to-Caribbean yacht-season transition, with the Miami affiliate inheriting the principal-services posture, NDA documentation, and vehicle-specification preferences from the prior city’s Carey booking.
 Second, consular-and-protocol coverage — the Miami yacht segment draws a meaningful South American and European owner audience, and Carey’s deeper consular relationship base is a procurement advantage for accounts coordinating diplomatic-protocol or CBP-clearance pre-coordination.
 Third, corporate-charter coverage for the larger gallery, financial-services, and family-office accounts that anchor a meaningful share of the season’s charter volume.